-- A compound with the glass itself as the protective coating with the core size 15 to 75 micrometer is used commonly in ultraviolet visible spectroscopy.
-The numerical aperture (NA) of this type of fibers is 0.5 to 0.8 and attenuation value 800 db/km.
+- A compound with the glass itself as the protective coating with a core size of 15 to 75 micrometer is used commonly in ultraviolet visible spectroscopy.
+The numerical aperture (NA) of this type of fiber is 0.5 to 0.8 and the attenuation value is 800 db/km.

 - Silica with silicon cladding and a nylon buffer (core size = 100 – 2000 μm, NA = 0.5 – 0.6, attenuation = 200 db/km) is useful for UV and IR regions of the electromagnetic spectrum.

-According to the mode of propagation of light, optical fibers are two types like single-mode fibers and multimode fibers.
+According to the mode of propagation of light, optical fibers are two types, single-mode fibers, and multimode fibers.

-Multimode fiber: Common diameters range for multimode fibers is 50 to100 micrometers.
+- Multimode fiber: Common diameter range for multimode fibers is 50 to 100 micrometers.
 These types of fiber are used for the short-range transmission of signals.

 Uses of Optical Fiber